What you’ll need to rent an apartment in New York City

 A good credit score

-Don’t bother trying to rent an apartment in this town if you have poor credit.
+Don’t bother trying to rent an apartment in NYC if you have poor credit.
 New York attracts too many applicants and without a guarantor, you won’t stand a chance.

 A letter from your last landlord